 - Apply to stay in the UK under the Ukraine Extension Scheme(opens in new window)

-If you are already in the UK under a different type of visa(opens in new window) (for example, a visitor or seasonal worker visa) you can apply to the Ukraine Extension Scheme(opens in new window).
+If you’re already in the UK under a different type of visa(opens in new window) (for example, a visitor or seasonal worker visa) you can apply to the Ukraine Extension Scheme(opens in new window).

-If you are interested in working as a teacher and applying for indefinite leave to remain in the UK(opens in new window), you should consider a skilled worker visa(opens in new window).
+If you’re interested in working as a teacher and applying for indefinite leave to remain in the UK(opens in new window), you should consider a Skilled Worker visa.

-Time spent in the UK under the skilled worker visa counts towards an application for permanent residence.
-You will still need to meet the eligibility requirements for this type of visa.
-You can apply for a skilled worker visa whichever type of visa you currently have allowing you to stay in the UK.
+Time spent in the UK under the Skilled Worker visa counts towards an application for permanent residence.
+You’ll still need to meet the eligibility requirements for this type of visa.
+You can apply for a Skilled Worker visa whichever type of visa you currently have allowing you to stay in the UK.

 - 2 references from previous employers